-Soldier's widow shares details of call with Trump in April
+A Gold Star widow says Trump understood her loss

 "On April 10th, we went to Dover Air Force Base to welcome my husband back home with our whole family, but this time it was not a celebration," De Alencar told CNN on Thursday night.

-Two days after her husband came home, Trump called her as she sat with an Army casualty officer.
+Two days after her husband came home, Trump called as she sat with an Army casualty officer.

 'Men like in the movies'

 De Alencar 's world changed on April 8.
-She had just returned home with her daughter when she told her to come downstairs.
-Her daughter had gone back to the car to retrieve her phone.
+Her daughter had gone to the car to retrieve her phone when she tearfully asked her to come downstairs.

 "My daughter ... told me that I needed to come down and the men like in the movies were at our front door," De Alencar said.

-She had a bad feeling, and paced up and down the stairs before she finally went to the door of their home at Eglin Air Force Base in Florida.
+She paced up and down the stairs before she finally went to the door of their home at Eglin Air Force Base in Florida.

-When she got there, two Army men told her that her husband, Staff Sgt.
-Mark R. De Alencar, had been shot dead in Afghanistan the same day.
+When she got there, two Army men told her that her husband had been shot dead in Afghanistan on the same day.
+They said an Army casualty assistance officer would be sent to her house shortly.

-A total of 2,216 American soldiers have died in Afghanistan since the 2001 invasion, according to the Pentagon.
-With fewer than 10,000 US troops left in the nation, mostly working as trainers, the war drags on in its 16th year.

-"He celebrated his 37 birthday on April 1 and seven days after his birthday, he was dead," Natasha De Alencar said.
+"He celebrated his 37 birthday on April 1 and seven days after his birthday, he was dead," she said.

-De Alencar said she'll never forget the moment she opened the door.

-"The expression that they had was expressionless and the second thing that caught my eyes was the clean white gloves and the next thing I noticed was the paper in their hands."

 Call from President Trump

-Four days later, on April 12, De Alencar was with the casualty officer who was providing her family with emotional support.

-The phone rang and when her casualty officer handed it to her, the person on the other end told her Trump wanted to talk to her.
+Four days later, on April 12, De Alencar was with the casualty officer when his phone rang.
+When the casualty officer handed it to her, the person on the other end told her Trump wanted to talk to her.

 "Natasha," Trump said in the call filmed by her children and the video provided to CNN on Thursday night by De Alencar.

 "I'm so sorry to hear about the whole situation.
-What a horrible thing, except that he's an unbelievable hero and you know all the people that served with him are saying how incredible he was and just an amazing, an amazing guy," Trump said.
+What a horrible thing ... he's an unbelievable hero and you know all the people that served with him are saying how incredible he was ... ," Trump said.

 De Alencar said Trump had researched her husband and talked to his friends as well, and was familiar with the awards he had received.

 She described herself as a Democrat who does not "do politics."
-As a father himself, she said, Trump appeared to understand the magnitude of her loss, and talked about her children, especially her oldest son, Deshaun, who plays college football at Missouri Valley College in Marshall.
+As a father himself, she said, Trump appeared to understand the magnitude of her loss.
+In the call, Trump talked about her children, especially her oldest son, who plays college football.

 "It became nothing about politics but a person who understood, and that is what he gave to us," De Alencar said.